Leminhbinh0209/Samba/README.md

 #### 2.2 Download thumbnail photos

-Download embed the thumbnail images using InceptionNet
+Download and embed the thumbnail images using InceptionNet

 ```
 $ python thumbnail_download.py